 Even if the other driver doesn't have any insurance, you may still be covered.
 Check with our office.
 We can look at your policy and tell you if you have uninsured motorist coverage, coverage which can compensate you if you are involved in an auto accident with someone who has no insurance.

 How long do I have to file an injury claim?

 In most Texas injury cases, the only deadline that applies is a two-year statute of limitations.
 This means that you must bring suit no later than two years from the date of the accident or you would be prevented from filing suit.
 If your claim is not settled by the two-year anniversary of the accident, then a lawsuit MUST be filed prior to the anniversary date in order to protect your rights.
 However, some cases have much shorter deadlines, which is why you should contact an attorney immediately after being injured.

 My car is totaled.
 How do I recover from the other driver's insurance?

 Once the accident has been reported, an adjuster will be assigned to the claim.
-Fort Worth personal injury lawyer The adjuster will usually take the recorded statement of the drivers involved in the accident, and will have an appraiser look at the damage done to the vehicles.
+The adjuster will usually take the recorded statement of the drivers involved in the accident, and will have an appraiser look at the damage done to the vehicles.
 Once the insurance company has accepted responsibility for the accident, and if the damage to the vehicle is extensive enough, the insurance company will declare the vehicle to be totaled and pay the owner for the vehicle's fair market value.
 The fair market value is the amount that the car was worth before the accident, and is also referred to as the "blue book" value.